-- 3.15.1 With the exception of the Chair and Non-Executive Members, arrangements for remuneration and any allowances will be agreed by the Remuneration Committee in line with the ICB remuneration policy and any other relevant policies published www.ddicb.nhs.uk and any guidance issued by NHS England or other relevant body.
+- 3.15.1 With the exception of the Chair and Non-Executive Members, arrangements for remuneration 62 and any allowances will be agreed by the Remuneration Committee in line with the ICB remuneration policy and any other relevant policies published www.ddicb.nhs.uk and any guidance issued by NHS England or other relevant body.
 Remuneration for Chairs will be set by NHS England.
-Remuneration for Non-Executive Members will be set by the Chief Executive. - 3.15.2 Other terms of appointment will be determined by the Remuneration Committee. - 3.15.3 Terms of appointment of the Chair will be determined by NHS England. - 3.16 Specific arrangements for appointment of Ordinary Members made at establishment - 3.16.1 Individuals may be identified as "designate ordinary members" prior to the ICB being established. - 3.16.2 Relevant nomination procedures for partner members in advance of establishment are deemed to be valid so long as they are undertaken in full and in accordance with the provisions of 3.5 to 3.7. - 3.16.3 Any appointment and assessment processes undertaken in advance of establishment to identify designate ordinary members should follow, as far as possible, the processes set out in section 3.5 to 3.12 of this Constitution.
-However, a modified process, agreed by the Chair, will be considered valid. - 3.16.4 On the day of establishment, a committee consisting of the Chair, Chief Executive and [one other] will appoint the ordinary members who are expected to be all individuals who have been identified as designate appointees pre ICB establishment and the Chair will approve those appointments. - 3.16.5 For the avoidance of doubt, this clause is valid only in relation to the appointments of the initial ordinary members and all appointments post establishment will be made in accordance with clauses 3.5 to 3.12.
+Remuneration for Non-Executive Members will be set by the Chief Executive.
+62 - 3.15.2 Other terms of appointment will be determined by the Remuneration Committee. - 3.15.3 Terms of appointment of the Chair will be determined by NHS England.